 Box Office – Access Scheme

 c) If you require an essential companion we require evidence of your access needs.
-This is done through a partner organisation – Nimbus Disability Access Card – follow this link and complete the evidence submission.
+This is done through a partner organisation – Nimbus Disability Access Card – follow the link and complete the evidence submission.

 Already have an Access Card?
 No problem – send us a photocopy, picture or pop in and show it to the box office and we can set you up with essential companion ticket